hamideslami32/hamideslami32/README.md

-- 👋 Hi, I’m @hamideslami32
+- 👋 Hi, I’m Hamid Eslami
-- 👀 I’m interested in music, coding, movies and learning
+- 👀 I’m interested in learning, teaching, movies, music, puzzles and nature travel.
-- 🌱 I’m currently learning react & typescript
+- 🌱 I currently lead a team of seven front-end developers.
-- 💞️ I’m looking to collaborate on react projects
+- 💞️ I’m looking to collaborate on react projects.
 - 📫 How to reach me? by mail: heslami32@gmail.com

 <!---